If you’ve heard the name “Lilly Singh” a lot lately, you might wonder who she is and why she is famous.

 With moderate success, she continued to create comedic videos about anything and everything.

-Her Indian culture influenced much of the content she produced online, and her first viral video was “Official Guide to Brown Girls,” which evolved into a series of comedy skits about Indian culture.
+Her Indian culture influenced much of the content she produced online.
+Her first viral video was “Official Guide to Brown Girls,” which evolved into a series of comedy skits about Indian culture.

-Lilly Singh continued to put out YouTube content two or three times a week in 2013, gaining more followers with every video.
-By the end of the year, she hit her first million followers on YouTube.
+Lilly Singh continued to post YouTube content two or three times a week in 2013, gaining more followers with each video.
+By the end of the year, she had her first million followers on YouTube.

 Between 2013 and 2015, Lilly Singh was gaining notoriety around the world.
 Her videos were creating waves with her fun parodies and alter-egos, poking fun at men, women, and even her family.